shihaya/shihaya/README.md

 <br>

-- 💻 Currently working on a collection of game systems (such as vitals, inventory, crafting, dialogue etc.) in Unity and C#, focusing on improving my programming skills and code architecture.
+- 💻 Currently working on a shooter in Unity and C#, focusing on improving my programming skills and code architecture.
+And making my own blog for devlogs as a web dev learning project.

 <br>

-- 🌱 Learning Unreal 5/C++, and refining my web dev skills with fun projects over at <a href="https://www.codedex.io/@shihaya">Codèdex</a>.
+- 🌱 Learning Next.js, TypeScript, and MongoDB.

 <br>

-- 🎮 Besides gaming, I really love reading and painting, and have recently picked up bookbinding.
-Which is going ... not terribly.
+- 🎮 Besides gaming, I really love reading and painting, and have <s>recently</s> picked up bookbinding.
+Which is going ... <s>not terribly</s> quite well, I'm opening my own business.

 <br>

 - ⚡ My cat, Tom, wrote this README.
+I miss him so much 🥹.
 Look at this cute fella ➡️

 <br><br>